The Last Movie: Reception

-The movie won the Critics Prize (CIDALC Award) at the Venice Film Festival but despite this, it failed financially and critically after a four-week run at New York City's East 59th Street Twins.
-(Contrary to some sources, including statements by Hopper himself, the film did play in other theaters across the country after its New York premiere, even playing at drive-ins under the name Chinchero.)
+The movie won the Critics Prize (CIDALC Award) at the Venice Film Festival.
+Despite that, it failed financially and critically after a four-week run at New York City's East 59th Street Twins.
+Contrary to some sources, including statements by Hopper himself, the film did play in other theaters across the country after its New York premiere, even playing at drive-ins under the name Chinchero.

 Hopper later said of the Universal films "None of these movies were distributed properly, none of them given a chance.
 I still believe that we were undermined because we didn't fit into the tax structure of Universal Pictures.
 Lew Wasserman (Universal's CEO) just killed them."

-Owing to its resulting demise, Hopper did not direct again until 1980's Out of the Blue.
+Because of the film's failure, Hopper did not direct again until 1980's Out of the Blue.

 The book The Fifty Worst Films of All Time recounts the film's production in some detail, saying that the studio was so eager to cash in on the youth market following the success of Easy Rider that they gave Hopper carte blanche, and they were horrified with the results.

 Legacy

 The film's initial failure led to Hopper's virtual exile from Hollywood, one that lasted well over a decade.
 Nonetheless, by 1978, Hopper announced he was very proud of the film, and hosted many screenings.
 While he had disparaged the film in the past, Hopper said it was ahead of its time, and only now had audiences and critics started to understand his artistic vision.

 In 2006, Hopper told Playboy that he had re-acquired the rights to the film and was planning a DVD release.
-The magazine even mentions at the time that Hopper held a screening of the film at the Playboy Mansion for Hugh Hefner and several Playmates.
-Hopper did not realize his plans to release the film on DVD before his death in May 2010.
+The magazine said that Hopper had held a screening of the film at the Playboy Mansion for Hugh Hefner and several Playmates.
+The film was not released on DVD before Hopper's death in May 2010.

 On August 16, 2018, Arbelos Films, Vidiots & American Cinematheque hosted the Los Angeles 4K restoration premiere at Sid Grauman's Egyptian Theater in Hollywood, California.
 A Blu-ray of the film was announced for release on November 13, 2018.